T & M Express "T & M Express" (Tunesmith Music Company, 1977) (LP)

 (Produced by Billy Roines)

-This album, produced in Nashville, looks like a songwriter's demo, with several songs written by producer Billy Roiles, as well as others on the same publishing company (Scorpil Publishing) by Bob Rash, as well as a couple by Lorene Mann (on Bullo Music).
+Singer Bernie Terrell toured in a late-1970s road show headlined by the old-school comedy duo of Lonzo & Oscar, as well as gal singer Frankie Wray, who he also cut some duets with...
+This album was produced in Nashville and looks like a songwriter's demo, with several songs written by producer Billy Roiles, along with others on the same publishing company (Scorpil Publishing).
+Composers include Bob Rash and 'Sixties second-stringer Lorene Mann whose work was copyrighted on Bullo Music.
 The studio musicians included pros like Sonny Garrish, Jerry Shook and Buddy Spicher...
-Terrell was also featured on a compilation with the comedic duo of Lonzo & Oscar, and gal singer Frankie Wray.
+Terrell later recorded a couple of compilation albums with Lonzo & Oscar, and a handful of single on various labels.

 Terry & Mary Ann "Little Bit Country" (MTF Productions, 1982) (LP)